This page describes the basic concepts of Cloud Identity-Aware Proxy (Cloud IAP).

 - Use signed headers or the App Engine standard environment Users API.

-- Get started with Cloud IAP using the App Engine quickstart, or learn how to enable Cloud IAP for Compute Engine or Cloud IAP for GKE.
+- Get started with Cloud IAP using the App Engine quickstart, or learn how to enable Cloud IAP for Compute Engine , Cloud IAP for GKE , or Cloud IAP for on-premises apps.

 - Learn more about: